All Episodes

 The people will get employed, and that is your tax rate.

-Sure it is, and for the probably the people that have the stock in it, but when the people don't have the money to put into it because of the jobs and the and the economy, there's no money to spend.
+But when the people don't have the money to put into it because of the jobs and the economy, there's no money to spend.

-Well, when uh uh the the the price of oil is determined by uh dozens of global factors, and uh and the the only thing we at America can do uh through our laws and through our participation in the oil marketplace is make decisions that create uh a better market for energy made in America and used by Americans.
+Well, when the price of oil is determined by dozens of global factors, and the only thing we in America can do through our laws and through our participation in the oil marketplace is make decisions that create a better market for energy made in America and used by Americans.

 We can conserve, and that's lovely.